-PURPOSE...
-Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to acquire and construct improvements and extensions to the Authority's Ten Mile Creek Regional Wastewater Treatment System in Dallas and Ellis Counties (the "System"); (ii) to refund certain of the Authority's outstanding revenue bonds related to the System, as shown on Schedule I hereto; (iii) to fund the debt service reserve fund; and (iv) to pay costs associated with the issuance of the Bonds.
+PURPOSE ...
+Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to acquire and construct improvements and extensions to the Authority's Ten Mile Creek Regional Wastewater Treatment System in Dallas and Ellis Counties (the "System"); (ii) to refund certain of the Authority's outstanding revenue bonds related to the System, as shown on Schedule I hereto; and (iii) to pay costs associated with the issuance of the Bonds.